 1. Preheat oven to 200.

-2. In a medium bowl, whisk the eggs, milk, sugar, Cooking with Coffee Powder, cinnamon, and nutmeg.
+2. In a medium bowl, whisk the eggs, milk, sugar, coffee grounds, cinnamon, and nutmeg.
 Pour into a pie plate or shallow dish.
 Trim the crusts from the bread (optional).
 Soak two slices of bread in the egg mixture, 2 to 3 minutes.
 Turn over and let soak on the other side briefly.

 3. Heat 1 tbsp butter in a heavy 9-inch skillet.
 Drain the bread slightly and fry over medium heat until golden on each side.
 Remove to the warm oven.
 Repeat with the remaining two slices.